-Chanterelle and oyster mushroom quiche with bacon and herbs!
-Simply served with a green salad this quiche makes for a delicious and so flavorful weekday dinner!
+Chanterelle and oyster mushroom quiche recipe, mushroom quiche recipe baked with bacon and herbs!
+Simply served with a green salad, makes for light and flavorful weekday dinners or a wonderful starter if you're entertaining!

 This mushroom quiche is very easy and quick enough to make, quite light and flavorful.